dazkool223/100daysofweb3/README.md

 Day 18 : Scrimba Follow Along\
 Day 19 : Worked on ACM website navbar\
 Day 20 : Intro to react props\
-Day 21 : Created a Travel Journal website using the concepts of props
+Day 21 : Created a [Travel Journal](travel-journal/about.md) website using the concepts of props Day 22 : Creating a [Meme Generator](meme-generator/about.md) website to understand concepts of State